Blasts hit militia group position at Iraq's Balad air base: security sources

 Witnesses said the explosions caused stored rockets to fly into nearby orchards and into Balad base itself.

-Reporting by Ghazwan Hassan with additional reporting by John Davison; Editing by James Drummond
+Reporting by Ghazwan Hassan with additional reporting by John Davison; Editing by James Drummond/Mark Heinrich